Pacozenon/MLOps_proj2/README.md

 ```

 ### Step 2: Initialize Pre-Commit for Your Project
 After reviewing the `.pre-commit-config.yaml` file, to look for hooks configured initialize pre-commit for the  project.
-Open your terminal or command prompt, navigate to the root directory of your project, and run the following command:
+Open your terminal or command prompt, navigate to the root directory of your project, and run the following commands:
 ```bash
 pre-commit install
 ```